pdohara/gitinit/contents/pages/sharing-with-others.md

   Note that the clone command takes a URL.
 This can be http based like for GitHub.
 It can be file based as in our example.
 It may use ssh if you are using ssh for authentication to the shared repository.
 Who ever setup the repository for you should be able to give you the appropriate URL to use to clone the repository.

-  Now that Micheal has a clone of the repository he has decied to do something easy to make sure things are working.
+  Now that Micheal has a clone of the repository he has decided to do something easy to make sure things are working.
 So he adds his mother (Sara Jane) to the repository and adds a picture of her.

 	git status
 	# On branch master